 This course is appropriate for R&D personnel and management, Process and Quality Engineers, Quality Assurance management, Consultants, and Quality System Auditors.
 It will provide valuable assistance to any and all companies that perform design activities.

-Upon successful completion of this course, participants will understand the basics of design controls and the process of implementing of a compliant design control system.
+Upon successful completion of this course, participants will understand the basics of design controls and the process of implementing a compliant design control system.

 - Design Control History